 Battery Backup: It’s Now the Law, So Plan Ahead!

-Going into effect July 1, 2019, any new garage door/opener installation in the state of California will be required to include a battery backup.
-The near-unanimous passage of Senate Bill 969 in September of this year was in response to the devastating wildfires in 2017 in which several frantic homeowners were unable to get their cars out of garages due to power outages, and subsequently died when flames engulfed their homes.
+Any new garage door/opener installation in the state of California is now required to include a battery backup.
+The near-unanimous passage of Senate Bill 969 in 2018 was in response to the devastating wildfires in 2017 in which several frantic homeowners were unable to get their cars out of garages due to power outages, and subsequently died when flames engulfed their homes.
 Every automatic garage door already comes with a red emergency cord that, when pulled, frees the door to open manually, but many do not know how to use it, or even know what it is for.
-Some elderly residents are simply not physically able to do so.
+Some elderly residents are simply not physically able to manually open their doors.

 The key points of the new law you need to be aware of:

 - The law affects only the purchase and installation of new automatic garage doors and garage door openers.

 - Existing openers without battery backup will not need to be replaced unless the garage door is also being replaced.

 - There will be a civil penalty of $1,000 for failure to comply.
 Openers in non-compliance cannot be manufactured, sold or installed in the state of California.

 If you are in the market for a new garage door opener, or considering a completely new garage door system, you will need to buy an opener that complies with the battery backup requirement even if you are only looking to replace the door itself.
 There is no legal way of reattaching of an older, non-compliant opener motor to a new door.
 Automatic Door Specialists will be glad to share with you all the ramifications of the law, and review your best options for keeping your garage door system good to operate for years to come.